How To Install Webmin on Debian 10 Linux

 In this tutorial, we’ll show you how to install Webmin on Debian 10, Buster.

-You’ll need to be logged in as a user with sudo access to be able to install packages.
+You’ll need to be logged in as root or user with sudo access to be able to install packages.

 Installing Webmin on Debian